Wolfgang Bernhard Liedtke

 Organization and Function of Cellular Structure awarded by National Institutes of Health (Mentor).
 1975 to 2020

-Not SciFi: How to Get Rid of Trigeminal Neuralgia awarded by (Principal Investigator).
+Not SciFi: How to Get Rid of Trigeminal Neuralgia awarded by The Facial Pain Research Foundation (Principal Investigator).
 2018 to 2020

 Simon, S. A., and R. Gutierrez.
 “TRP channels at the periphery of the taste and trigeminal systems.”
 Neurobiology of TRP Channels, 2017, pp. 113–24.
 Scopus, doi:10.4324/9781315152837.
 Full Text